 - To freeze the whole lasagne – make sure you use a dish that is suitable for freezing.
 Assemble the lasagne then leave it to cool completely.
 Do not cook it.
 Cover and label the lasagne before you put it in the freezer.
-Use with one month.
+Use within one month.
 Defrost fully before cooking.
 Cook in a preheated oven, 180 C / 356 C for 40 minutes or until bubbling and the cheese is golden brown.

 - Freezing leftovers – leave the lasagne to cool completely.
 Divide leftovers into portion sizes then put them into individual freezer bags or small food boxes, label and place in the freezer, use within one month.
 Defrost completely before cooking.
 Cook in a preheated oven 180 C / 356 F for 30 minutes or until it is bubbling and cooked through.
 The silver and cardboard takeaway style boxes are great for individual portions as you can just pop them in the oven, if using freezer bags transfer the lasagne to an ovenproof dish before cooking.

 We usually have this veggie lasagne with a green salad or with some tasty garlic bread, this recipe from the BBC is one of our favourite garlic bread recipes.
 If you are feeling particularly hungry you could have it with some crispy baked wedges.

 - 1 medium white onion (180g) chopped

 - 1 stalk of celery finely chopped